LGBT YouthLine's referral database is for in-person and/or location-based organizations, collectives, and resources for 2SLGBTQ+ youth in Ontario.

 We are so excited to be able to support our communities in this new way.
 For more information or to apply to access counselling, please email SocialWork@thegetrealmovement.com

-Queer and Connected provides peer-led programming for 2SLGBTQ+ youth to build community and healthy peer relationships, reduce social isolation, learn skills to manage stress, anxiety, and depression, discuss anything related to being 2SLGBTQ+ including coming out, transitioning etc., and to learn about harm reduction and safer sex practices.
-All programming is virtual until further notice.
+Queer and Connected provides free peer-led programming for 2SLGBTQ+ youth to build community and healthy peer relationships, reduce social isolation, learn skills to manage stress, anxiety, and depression, discuss anything related to being 2SLGBTQ+ including coming out, transitioning etc., and to learn about harm reduction and safer sex practices.
+The 2 Spirit, Trans and Non-binary (2STNB) and 2 Spirit, Lesbian, Gay, Bi, Queer (2SLGBQ) peer support groups are virtual.
+2SLGBTQ+ Conversation Circles are in-person.

 Freddie is an online PrEP service for LGBTQ2S+ Canadians.
 Freddie makes it easy to access PrEP and offers inclusive providers, accessible PrEP, and confidential delivery to your door.
 Visit www.gofreddie.com for more information.